DaviddeMiguel/FlowResultExample/README.md

 - Need to finish the intermediate activities, otherwise the result will not be delivered until the user closes the activity itself.

-With this new approach, using the power of `startActivityForResult` and `onActivityResult` you are able to:
+With this new approach, using the power of `startActivityForResult` and `onActivityResult` you will be able to:

 - Have a flows as long as you want, the user can go forward back and forward as many times as it needs.
 - Have sub-flows to get partial results.